-A Coffee Subscription Service For Every Third-Wave Caffeine Snob You Know
+This Last-Minute Gift Is Approved By Our Resident Coffee Snob

-Kate Spencer here, Most Wanted strategist and resident coffee "professional."
-A quality cup of joe is my one true happiness, so I'm always looking to step up my game and better my at-home brew — I've actually lived with a professional barista before and have luckily learned a few tricks of the trade.
-Needless to say, I've strategically surrounded myself with fellow caffeine fanatics — one of which includes my bestie (hi, Mom) — and now that gifting season is in full swing, I've been on the hunt for the right roasts to give the fellow coffee nerds in my life.
-Through some online scrolling, I found a coffee marketplace and subscription service that promises to deliver a bespoke monthly delivery tailored to my very specific standards, consisting of fresh beans from small-batch roasters around the country.
-I was intrigued, so I signed up for some sips.
-Ahead, I pour my heart out.
+Kate Spencer here, Most Wanted strategist and resident coffee enthusiast.
+I consider a quality cup of joe to be one of life's simplest pleasures, and so I'm on a perpetual quest to step up my game by bettering my at-home brew.
+Having previously lived with a professional barista and after strategically surrounding myself with fellow caffeine fanatics — one of which includes my bestie (hi, Mom) — I've picked up more than a few tricks of the trade.
+Now that the holiday season is in full swing, I've also been on the hunt for the right roasts to gift the fellow coffee nerds, snobs, etc., in my life.
+Through some online scrolling, and good word on the street, I found a coffee marketplace meets subscription service that promises to ship a bespoke monthly delivery tailored to my very specific standards: fresh beans sourced from small-batch roasters around the country.
+I was intrigued, so I signed up to suss out whether or not this virtual caffeine hub was up to snuff.
+Read on as I pour my heart out about everything that this service entails — including whether or not it would make an excellent last-minute gift for any particular coffee people in your life.

 Advertisement